5 Ways Transcripts Can Improve Your Podcast

 First, someone can read along with your audio transcript as they listen to the podcast.

 Take that to the next level by making the transcript interactive: listeners can click on a word and jump to that point in the audio, scrolling through to a different section of the episode, or even search for a particular word that’s spoken.

 You can really transform podcast UX by creating a customized, interactive audiobook.
-Integrate stunning visuals, interactive navigation, and video search with tools like the P3SDK.
-(See the below GIF for an example of an interactive audiobook made with P3SDK tools.)
+Integrate stunning visuals, interactive navigation, and video search with tools like Interactive Transcript.

 By adding interactive, visual components to your page, you’ll improve the desktop podcast UX.

 Don’t miss on all of the benefits of transcription for your podcast.
 Learn more about transcription solutions today.

 This post was originally published in September 2016 by Emily Griffin and has been updated for freshness, accuracy, and comprehensiveness.

 How our Customer Success Teams Provide Unrivaled Video Accessibility Support

 Our customer success teams at 3Play Media feel passionate about helping our customers find the best solutions to manage accessibility at their organizations.
 With complex needs and workflows, it can sometimes seem daunting to achieve video accessibility.
 However, with the right team…